9 Common Scams in Colombia: How to Avoid Being Conned

 9. Card cloning

 Credit and debit card scams are not uncommon in Colombia.
-Your card number and pin can be stolen when you swipe at local stores or withdraw money from an ATM, later duplicated and used.
+Your card number and pin can be stolen when you swipe at local stores or withdraw money from an ATM, and later duplicated and used.
 This method of capturing your credit and debit card information is called skimming.

 Skimming is when criminals add a small electronic device over the card slot at an ATM or a genuine card reader at a store.
 The fraudulent device reads the cards chip and magnetic tape, thus obtaining your card details.